seanjams/OAuthTutorial/README.md

 ```
 #### Frontend

-To mimic a frontend, we will add a `/frontend` folder alongside our backend and two new files `login.html` and `profile.ejs`.
+To mimic a frontend, we will add a `/frontend` folder alongside our backend with two new files `login.html` and `profile.ejs`.
 We will use embedded javascript for the profile page to easily incorporate the user's name and profile picture into the rendered XML.

 - The login page will present a button that directs to our `auth/google` route.
 - The profile page will be a protected route that can only be reached after successfully logging in (protected by the `isLoggedIn` function in `routes.js`), and includes a button to our `/logout` route.

-Since your frontend will completely replace these two files, feel free to copy and paste this code or clean to your desired satisfaction.
+Since your frontend will completely replace these two files, feel free to copy and paste this code and style to your satisfaction.

 ``` xml
 <!-- login.html -->